 Q: Should I give gifts to my groomsmen/bridesmaids even if I did the first time?

 A: Yes.
 You’ll want to make an especially big gesture for those who are repeat-showing in your party.
 Find personalized groomsmen gifts for your gang to make it special.
+Practical gifts that are fun and help remember the day make the best bridesmaid gifts.

 The Size of the Second Wedding